Havasupai Tribe v. the Arizona Board of Regents: Effects on the Havasupai

 Carletta Tilousi is a member of the Havasupai.
 She served as the White House's Environmental Justice Advisor.
 She also serves as an ambassador of environmental and justice issues for the Havasupai tribe.
 In 2003, she was the one to discover that the researchers at Arizona State University were using the DNA samples to study other health related topics such as schizophrenia, ethnic migration, and population breeding of the tribe members, instead of just the original diabetes-related research.
 She made it clear that members of the tribe, herself included, would never have consented to this kind of research and the use of the genetic material was without their consent.
 After finding out the researchers at Arizona State were using the genetic material for these studies without consent, she informed the Havasupai tribe members.

 After the Havasupai tribe members discovered the use of their DNA material being used by ASU researchers, they issued a banishment order in May 2003.
 The members expressed the distrust they already felt for researchers, and the injustice they felt from a lack of consent.
 Many American tribes, including Havasupai, believe DNA is not just an object, but a sacred part of their personhood.
 The members also expressed that topics such as mental health and inbreeding were taboo subjects so they were never discussed amongst members, and they would never consent to their DNA being used for research on those subjects.
 The tribe decided to pursue legal justice and Havasupai Tribe v.
 Arizona Board of Regents began.

 The case led many scientists to debate over the right way to arrange informed consent with participants of any study.
 Many scientists say that it should not be necessary to receive informed consent for every time a DNA study is conducted.
-David Karp, associate professor of internal medicine at the University of Texas Southwestern Medical Center stated, "Everyone wants to be open and transparent ... the question is how far do we have to go?
-Create a massive database of people's wishes for their specimen?"
+David Karp, associate professor of internal medicine at the University of Texas Southwestern Medical Center stated, "Everyone wants to be open and transparent [...] the question is, how far do we have to go?
+Do you have to create some massive database of people’s wishes for their DNA specimens?"
 Many scientists agreed with Karp, mentioning that once written consent is given for DNA use, they should not have to contact the individual every couple of years for a new research study.
 Therese Markow, a lead researcher for the genetic project, said, "I was doing good research".
 She believed her research was important and that informed consent for additional use of the DNA was not required.